 When considering landscaping in curb appeal, one very overlooked trick you can do is to actually nestle your home into the landscaping around it.
 Many homeowners will plant right in front of the house along the foundation.
 But, consider stretching your garden beds beyond the footprint of your home.

-As a good rule of thumb for foundation plantings, measure from the bottom of your front door and run a string to the edge of the house, about 2/3 of the way up the facade.
+As a good rule of thumb for foundation plantings, measure from your front door and run an ‘imaginary’ line to the edge of the house, about 2/3 of the way up the façade.
 Plants that are flanking the ends of the home should sit just below this line so that they are scaled properly for your home.
 This can help to incorporate your home into its surroundings.
 Trees and shrubs placed further away from your home can be larger.